patternfly/patternfly-re/README.md

 # patternfly-eng-release
-A set of release engineering scripts for PatternFly, Angular Patternfly, Patternfly Org, and RCUE
+A set of release engineering scripts for PatternFly, Angular PatternFly, PatternFly Org, and RCUE

 ## Builds